-- Merlin has Gaius, to an extent, based on several slightly squicky scenes where he asks young men to take of their shirts, and drugs them then sits and watches them fall asleep.
+- Merlin has Gaius, to an extent, based on several slightly squicky scenes where he asks young men to take off their shirts, and drugs them, then sits and watches them fall asleep.
 He's a physician.
 The shirt needed to be taken off so that he could assess the damage and possibly apply the necessary medicine.
 While drugging Arthur was unethical to the extreme, he was ordered to by the king, and, at least, he did do the responsible thing and stay close by in case Arthur had a reaction to the drug.
-He didn't have to look like he enjoyed it though...
+He didn't have to look like he enjoyed it, though...

 - Oliver "Creepy Ollie" Leek (also known as Eek!Leek) has this reputation in the Primeval fandom.
 Try to find any sort of fic where he gets laid and there isn't coercion of some kind involved.
 Try.

 - Hoyt of Rizzoli & Isles has a lot of creepy rape undertones to his behavior.

 - Azazel; if you don't see it, you aren't paying attention.
 Mostly confirmed in the flashback of how he first met the Winchester family.